smoczyna/url-converter/README.md

 ![converter-dist](./screen-shots/converter-dist-contents.png)

-All missing folder should added manually bore running docker commands.
+All missing folder should be added manually before running docker commands.

 following commands pulls all required components and creates the environment:
 - docker pull influxdb